Anxiety Disorders

 • Stressful life events

-• Not having good habits to manage stress or harmful habits to deal with stress
+• Not having good habits to manage stress—or harmful habits to deal with stress

 • History of trauma emotional or physical

-• Long term medical illness or treatment
+• Long-term illness or treatment

 • Substance abuse